Wednesday, February 20, 2019

 God our Father,

-you have promised to remain for ever
+You have promised to remain for ever

 with those who do what is just and right.

-Help us to live in your presence.
+Help us to live in Your presence.

-We ask this through our Lord Jesus Christ, your Son,
+We ask this through our Lord Jesus Christ, Your Son,

-who lives and reigns with you and the Holy Spirit,
+who lives and reigns with You and the Holy Spirit,

 one God, for ever and ever.
 Amen.

-2) Gospel reading - Mark 8,22-26
+2) Gospel reading - Mark 8:22-26

 • The Gospel today indicates how difficult it was to cure the first blind man.
 Jesus had to cure this man in two different stages.
 The cure of the disciples was also difficult.
-Jesus had to give a long explanation concerning the significance of the Cross to help them understand, because what really produced blindness in them was the Cross.
+Jesus had to give a long explanation concerning the significance of the cross to help them understand, because what really produced blindness in them was the cross.

-• Mark 8, 22-26: The cure of a blind man.
+• Mark 8:22-26: The cure of a blind man.
 They brought a blind man, asking Jesus to cure him.
 Jesus cured him, but in a different way.
-First of all he took him outside the village.
-Then he put some spittle on the eyes, he placed his hands on him and asked: Do you see something?
-The man answered: I see men; in fact, they seem like trees that walk!
+First of all, He took him outside the village.
+Then He put some spittle on the eyes, He placed His hands on him and asked, “Do you see something?”
+The man answered, “I see men; in fact, they seem like trees that walk!”
 He could see only in part.
-He exchanged trees for persons, or persons for trees!
-Only in a second moment Jesus cures the blind man and prohibits him to enter the village.
-Jesus did not want an easy propaganda.
+He exchanged trees for people, or people for trees!
+Only in a second moment does Jesus cure the blind man and forbids him to enter the village.
+Jesus did not want any easy advertising!

-Mk 8, 22-26: the cure of a blind man
+Mk 8:22-26: the cure of a blind man.

-Mk 8, 27-38: first announcement of the Cross
+Mk 8:27-38: first announcement of the cross.

-Mk 9, 1-29: instructions to the disciples on the Messiah Servant
+Mk 9:1-29: instructions to the disciples on the Messiah Servant.

-Mk 9, 30-37: second announcement of the Cross
+Mk 9:30-37: second announcement of the cross.

-Mk 9, 38 to 10, 31: instructions to the disciples on conversion
+Mk 9:38 to 10:31: instructions to the disciples on conversion.

-Mk 10, 32-45: third announcement of the Cross
+Mk 10:32-45: third announcement of the cross.

-Mk 10, 46-52: the cure of the blind man Bartimaeus
+Mk 10:46-52: the cure of the blind man Bartimaeus.

-The journey of the following is the road of the gift of self, of abandonment, of service, of availability, of acceptance of conflict, knowing that there will be resurrection.
+The journey of following is a road of the gift of self, of abandonment, of service, of availability, of acceptance of conflict, knowing that there will be resurrection.
 The cross is not an accident on the way, but forms part of this road.
-Because in a world organized beginning from egoism, love and service can exist only crucified!
-Anyone who makes of his life a service to others, disturbs, bothers those who lived attached to privileges, and suffer.
+Because in a world organized around egoism, love and service can exist only crucified!
+Anyone who makes his life a service to others, disturbs and bothers those who live attached to privileges, and therefore suffers.